 - the balance sheet total does not exceed EUR 43 million.

 You can take the European Commission’s online SME test (in English) to ascertain whether your company is considered to be an SME.

 To obtain an IP voucher, the following conditions apply:

 - Only SMEs that meet the European Commission’s SME definition may apply for an IP voucher.

-- Only you, on behalf of the company itself, may apply for an IP voucher (by submitting the relevant application form to EUIPO).
-So, the application cannot be made by an IP professional on your behalf (e.g. in the event that he/she is applying to have your trademark or design registered for you).
+- You on behalf of the company itself or an IP Professional on your behalf, may apply for an IP voucher (by submitting the relevant application form to EUIPO).
+An IP Professional is a legal expert in the field of Intellectual Property who can assist you with applying for your trademark or design registration

 - A maximum of 50% of the costs incurred will be reimbursed up to a maximum of 1,500 euros.
 So, you can apply for partial reimbursement of fees for a number of trademark and/or design applications at the same time.
 Only the basic registration fees are eligible for partial reimbursement.
 The reimbursement for a Benelux trademark application is 122 euros (50% of 244 euros) and for a Benelux design, 75 euros (50% of 150 euros).